 Calla Lily Valley is easily accessible via a short trail down to the beach.
 This hiking loop via AllTrails is a nice route for finding the calla lilies as well as fantastic ocean views.
 The loop is less than a mile and has very little elevation, perfect for a short walk to stretch your legs.

-We recommend checking the California State Park website to see recent trail closures or safety advisories, and read recent reviews from other hikers on AllTrails to better understand conditions if you plan on going.
+The trail is typically considered accessible, but conditions can change, so we recommend reading recent reviews from other hikers on AllTrails to better understand conditions if you plan on going.

 It’s best to visit early on a weekday to avoid crowds; during weekends, it can be very crowded with eager visitors.
 It’s also best to visit during low tide so you have plenty of beach to explore.
 Calla lilies come in a variety of gorgeous colors and are native to South Africa.
 They’re found in many places throughout Northern California, including SF’s own Golden Gate Park.